Events on This Day

 1961 - Former big band singer (with Kay Kyser) Mike Douglas began a variety TV show from Cleveland.
 The show became most successful when KYW-TV moved from Cleveland to Philadelphia.
 Then, when the Douglas show left Philly for Hollywood, it folded.
 All things considered, it was a successful syndication effort, nationally, for Westinghouse Productions.

-1963 - John Fitzgerald Kennedy - A Memorial Album became the fastest-selling record of all time when 4 million copies of the disk, each selling for 99 cents, were sold in six days -- between December 7-12.
+1963 - John Fitzgerald Kennedy - A Memorial Album became the fastest-selling record to that time when 4 million copies of the disk, each selling for 99 cents, were sold in six days -- between December 7-12.
 The memorial tribute was recorded November 22, the day President Kennedy was assassinated in Dallas.

 1964 - Kenya formally became a republic.